ArchitRastogi20/RAGEval/rageval/article_generation/README.md

 # RAG Document Generation Pipeline

 This pipeline is designed to generate Documents based on configuration files.
-It supports multiple domains and languages, providing scripts for specific domain handling.
+It supports multiple domains and languages (en, zh, it), providing scripts for specific domain handling.

 ## Setup and Usage

 ### 1. Navigate to the `article_generation` Folder

-Change your current directory to the `artical_generation` folder by running:
+Change your current directory to the `article_generation` folder by running:

 ```bash
 cd rageval/artical_generation